OSGeo/gdal/doc/source/drivers/raster/gti.rst

   specified to point to another tile index.

 All overviews *must* have exactly the same extent as the full resolution virtual mosaic.
-The VRTTI driver does not check that, and if that condition is not met, subsampled pixel request will lead to incorrect result.
+The GTI driver does not check that, and if that condition is not met, subsampled pixel request will lead to incorrect result.

 In addition to those layer metadata items, the dataset-level metadata item